arve0/master/thesis.md

 ### XML
-Extensible Markup Language is a declarative language which most high level programming languages speak, which makes it suitable for computer program communication.
+\kw{Extensible Markup Language} is a declarative language which most high level programming languages speak, which makes it suitable for computer program communication.
 A XML-file contain a single root and tree structure with parent and children nodes.
 Any position in the tree can be specified with an \kw{XPath}.